U-GOD/AegisHBAR/README.md

 ## User Flow

 **Step 1 — Connect Wallet**
-Connect a MetaMask wallet configured for the Hedera Testnet.
-The application supports HBAR payments via the x402 standard over EVM.
+Connect a HashPack wallet configured for the Hedera Testnet.
+The application supports native HBAR payments via the x402 standard.

 **Step 2 — Upload Contract**
 Paste Solidity source code or upload a `.sol` file.
 The parser analyzes the contract and displays metrics: line count, function count, complexity score, and detected patterns.